Home / Health Insurance / Articles / Diseases / Vaginal Odour: Meaning, Symptoms, Causes, And More

 Discharge: Abnormal vaginal discharge that is thick, discoloured, or accompanied by itching, burning, or pain may indicate an infection.

-Pain or discomfort: Pain during sex or urination, or general discomfort in the vaginal area may be a sign of an underlying condition.
+Pain or discomfort: Pain during sex or urination or general discomfort in the vaginal area may be a sign of an underlying condition.

 Recurrent symptoms: If you experience recurrent VO or other symptoms, it may indicate an ongoing condition that requires treatment.

 The length of time it takes for VO to go away can vary depending on the underlying cause of the odour.
-For example, if the odour is caused by a yeast infection or bacterial vaginosis, treatment with antifungal or antibiotic medications can often provide relief within a few days to a week.
+For example, if a yeast infection or bacterial vaginosis causes the odour, treatment with antifungal or antibiotic medications can often provide relief within a few days to a week.

 Mild VO is normal.
 However, if the odour is strong and accompanied by other symptoms, it may indicate an underlying condition that requires medical attention.